OAPadillaHerrera/OAPadillaHerrera/README.md

 ## 🚀 About Me:

 🎯 I'm passionate about programming and all the possibilities it offers.
-I enjoy working on both backend and frontend development.

 ---

 ## 🛠️ Skills

 - **Languages:** TypeScript and Python
-- **Frameworks & Libraries:** NestJS, Node.js, React.js
+- **Frameworks & Libraries:** NestJS, Node.js
 - **Databases:** PostgreSQL and MongoDB
 - **Tools:** Docker, Git & GitHub